singhankit/FindtheLooser/README.md

 # FindtheLooser
-A Javascript based fun game to find the person who pays the bill from given inputs.
+A Javascript based application to find the person who pays the bill from given inputs.